 The next time you reach for the white rice, you may want to reconsider.
-The American Journal of Clinical Nutrition recently conducted a study that confirms brown rice as the hands-down healthier choice for your dinner grain.
+Brown rice is the hands-down healthier choice for your dinner grain.

-One cup of brown rice provides over 80% of our daily manganese requirements.
-This mineral helps the human body create the important fatty acids that make healthy forms of cholesterol.
+One cup of brown rice provides a whopping 88% of our daily manganese requirements.
+Manganese helps the human body create the important fatty acids that make healthy forms of cholesterol.
 It is also beneficial to the health of our nervous and reproductive systems.

 4. Brown Rice Promotes Weight Loss

-Studies have correlated the high use of whole grains like brown rice with lowered levels of colon cancer.
-This may be related to its high fiber content.
-Studies show that fiber actually attaches to cancer-causing substances and toxins, helping to eliminate them from the body, and keeping them from attaching to the cells in our colon.
+Studies have correlated the high use of whole grains like brown rice with lowered levels of diseases that affect the colon.
+Although scientists are not sure of the exact mechanism by which this effect happens, one science hypothesis is related to its high fiber content.
+Some studies show that fiber attaches to cancer-causing substances and toxins, helping to eliminate them from the body, and keeping them from attaching to the cells in our colon.
 Brown rice also contains the necessary components to stabilize digestion, prevent/relieve constipation and promote proper elimination/bowel function.

 I personally recommend using organic wild brown rice as the best option.
 But, even if you don't buy organic, just making the switch from white rice to brown rice is a great first step to a healthy diet.

 Brown Rice and Arsenic: A Caution

 There has been a lot of news about arsenic in rice, particularly in brown rice.
 Arsenic is a naturally occurring element found in soil, and exposure to or consumption of high amounts have serious negative health effects.
 When growing in soil, rice naturally takes up the arsenic, and because this is a natural process, even organically-grown varieties of rice can contain arsenic.
 The arsenic accumulates in the outer layers of a rice kernel, which are removed during processing of white rice, which is why levels are higher in brown rice.